 i'm not the new kid anymore.

-my american mittens, a christmas present
+my american mittens, a christmas present from the lovely Sonja |

 - even though the handle's frozen and slippery. it's bloody cold. when i go out for coffee with my friends i sip as slowly as possible, because leaving the empty mug means a wrestling match with my iced-over bike lock. back in mid-october, i started training for the neighboring town's "midnight sun" marathon. this was an easy decision when i could still venture outside comfortably in just one pair of pants. the snow came down hard after christmas, so i've become accustomed to frozen ears and the crunch of the snow punctuating my breath. the kids sledding on the hill by the track always stare as i jog by - "crazy girl". the yellow markings of passing dogs are bright on the snow at every corner. it's a strange feeling, when your muscles burn under skin numb with cold.